Subscribe today to recieve 15% off your next order

 Absolutely - everything is GM free.

-Do you use freshly prepapred meat or do you use meals?
+Do you use freshly prepared e.g. chicken or do you use meals?

-Many of our grain free recipes include freshly prepared meat (meat which has been deeply chilled).
+Many of our grain free recipes include freshly prepared chicken (chicken which has been deeply chilled).
 However, for us it is also crucial to ensure we are including sensible levels of meat to guarantee that the protein level always remains balanced.

 Our meat content across our range varies between 29% for our Wonderfully Wheat Free Senior Turkey (a good level for senior dogs) to 60% in our Gloriously Grain Free Adult Completes.

-Many of our recipes also include a ‘meal’ e.g. our Wonderfully Wheat Free Lamb has 30% lamb meal.
-However, in other recipes the meat is just referred to without the addition of meal e.g. our Wonderfully Wheat Free Turkey details 29% turkey.
-Either way, we do not use any meat meal - meat meal is mixed meats e.g. pork, beef, lamb, chicken – and this dry ‘mixed’ combination is not used in our recipes.
+We do not use any mixed meat meal - meat meal is mixed meats e.g. pork, beef, lamb, chicken – and this dry ‘mixed’ combination is not used in our recipes.
 Instead we use single species meals e.g. in our Wheat Free Lamb Completes we use lamb meal, and in our Grain Free White Fish Adult and Puppy Completes, the white fish is a single species meal and therefore is made with just fish.
 All our meals meet human grade standards and are ethically sourced.

 What does 'chicken meal' or 'lamb meal' mean?
 What's the difference with 'meat meal'?